8 Tips for Starting A Small Business

 - What are the terms and conditions of a franchise arrangement?

-- How robust is their training and development?
+- How robust are their training and development programs?

 - You can get into business with limited experience

-- You take advantage of the franchisors experience
+- You take advantage of the experience of the franchisor

 - The franchisor may offer some financial assistance